hyperledger-archives/grid/cli/man/grid-role-create.1.md

 SYNOPSIS
 ========

-**grid role create** \[**FLAGS**\] \[**OPTIONS**\] ORG_ID NAME
+**grid role create** \[**FLAGS**\] \[**OPTIONS**\] <ORG_ID> <NAME>

 ARGS
 ====

 `ORG_ID`
-: The organization identifier to create the role for
+: The organization identifier to create the role for.

 `NAME`
-: The user-specified name of the role
+: The user-specified name of the role.

 FLAGS
 =====

 `--active`
-: Set role as active
+: Set role as active.
+Conflicts with `--inactive`.

 `-h`, `--help`
-: Prints help information
+: Prints help information.

 `--inactive`
-: Set role as inactive
+: Set role as inactive.
+Conflicts with `--active`.

 `-q`, `--quiet`
-: Do not display output
+: Do not display output.

 `-V`, `--version`
-: Prints version information
+: Prints version information.

 `-v`
-: Log verbosely
+: Log verbosely.

 OPTIONS
 =======

 `--allowed-orgs`
-: List of organizations allowed use of the role
+: List of organizations allowed use of the role.

 `-d`, `--description`
-: Description of the role
+: Description of the role.

 `--inherit-from`
-: List of roles to inherit permissions from
+: List of roles to inherit permissions from.

 `-k`, `--key`
-: Base name for private signing key file
+: Base name or path to a private signing key file.

 `--permissions`
-: List of permissions belonging to the role
+: List of permissions belonging to the role.
+Multiple permissions can be assigned in a comma-separated list.

 `--service-id`
 : The ID of the service the payload should be sent to; required if running on Splinter.
-Format <circuit-id>::<service-id>
+Format <circuit-id>::<service-id>.

 `--url`
-: URL for the REST API
+: URL for the REST API.

 `--wait`
-: How long to wait for transaction to be committed
+: Maximum number of seconds to wait for the batch to be committed.

 ENVIRONMENT VARIABLES
 =====================

+**`CYLINDER_PATH`**
+: Colon-separated path used to search for the key which will be used to sign transactions.

 **`GRID_DAEMON_ENDPOINT`**
-: Specifies the endpoint for the grid daemon (`gridd`) if `-U` or `--url` is not used.
+: Specifies a default value for `--url`.

 **`GRID_DAEMON_KEY`**
-: Specifies key used to sign transactions if `k` or `--key` is not used.
+: Specifies a default value for  `-k`, `--key`.

 **`GRID_SERVICE_ID`**
-: Specifies service ID if `--service-id` is not used
+: Specifies a default value for `--service-id`.

 SEE ALSO
 ========